 Designed for medical assistants, medical scribes and other allied health professionals.
 Includes general principles of drug use, knowledge of the most commonly used drugs and regulations for controlled drug usage.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
-PREREQ: MATH 811 or 818, or appropriate score on District math placement test and other measures as appropriate.
+PREREQ: MATH 811 or 818, or appropriate score on the College Placement Test or other multiple measures assessment.
 Transfer: CSU.

-89800 MEDA 190 LA Tue 6:10-9:00 13-114 Staff 3.0
+39698 MEDA 190 LA Tue 6:10-9:00 13-114 Staff 3.0